Naseband/KillVolumeOSD/README.md

 When using a task, it's usually best to add a log on event trigger.
 There is a configurable delay aswell.

+The audio files in the release are optional, you can remove them if you want this program to be silent.

 # Building

 The project was created with VS2019 and requires C++17 or C++20 to build.